smithjasonm/tictactoe/README.md

  - Retrieve all the games participated in by the user
  - Retrieve the user's ongoing games
  - Retrieve the user's completed games
- - Retrieve the user's waiting game (i.e., the game, if it exists, created by the user that awaits a second player)
+ - Retrieve the user's own waiting game (i.e., the game, if it exists, created by the user that awaits a second player)

 #### Validations